 Now It’s Easy For Anyone to Require Email

 I remember how much fun it used to be to host and distribute a PDF way back when at CWNP.
-Back then, we a FT developer maintaining our website.
+Back then, we employed a FT developer maintaining our website.
 We later moved completely to WordPress so that we would not require a developer.
 If you want to distribute your content and require an email address in exchange, these two ways are simple and work really well, even for non-developers.